Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

-{\bf Observation 1: Inconsistent references to sensitive data across universities.} Our analysis reveals that while university guidelines broadly recognize the need to regulate handling sensitive data with GenAI tools, the approaches different universities (and guidelines) took to elaborate on the scope of sensitive data vary.
-Some university guidelines adopt an {\em example-driven} approach.
+Our analysis reveals that while university guidelines broadly recognize the need to regulate handling sensitive data with GenAI tools, the approaches different universities (and guidelines) took to elaborate on the scope of sensitive data vary.
+Some university guidelines adopt an ``{example-driven}'' approach.
 For example, Caltech's guideline lists specific examples of sensitive data types including

-\textit{``...any intellectual property or unpublished research data, export-controlled data, and other sensitive HR, business, or administrative data...''} (Caltech)
+\begin{leftquote} \textit{``...any intellectual property or unpublished research data, export-controlled data, and other sensitive HR, business, or administrative data...''} (Caltech) \end{leftquote}

 However, the scope of sensitive data types discussed can be vague in other guidelines, especially when multiple terminologies related to sensitive data, such as \textit{proprietary information, confidential data, and restricted information}, are used concurrently.
 These terminologies can be mentioned in the same guideline without further elaboration despite signposting to other internal and/or external policy documents and frameworks.
 For example, the GenAI guideline of NTU mentions that